w33ts/dank-memer-wiki/Resources/FAQ.md

 - **For basic questions,** like how to use the bot or certain commands, join a server that is focused on Dank Memer and ask other users.
 -- The <a href="https://discord.gg/memers" target="_blank">Dank Memer Community server (DMC)</a> is the official Dank Memer server, so it is easy to find answers there from other users.
--- You can also use the <a href="/About-Dank-Memer/About-the-bot#Partners" target="_blank">/partners</a> command to find servers that are partnered with Dank Memer to see if you can make friends who can help.
 -- Or join the <a href="https://www.reddit.com/r/dankmemer/" target="_blank">Dank Memer Reddit</a> and make a post with your question to see if other users can help.

 - **For more advanced questions** that the average user might not know, or if you are encountering a bug, the best thing to do is to go to the <a href="https://discord.gg/dankmemerbot" target="_blank">Dank Memer Official Support Server</a>.
 There is a support staff there ready to help users with bot issues that regular players can't answer.